 ADS-B

-ADS-B is on its way, and it promises to change the way you fly.
+ADS-B is on its way and promises to change how you fly.
 While it’ll make our skies safer, it’s not always the easiest system to understand.

 ADS-B